ravron/ravron.com/content/posts/lets-encrypt-unifi-cloud-key/index.md

 module to support
 it](https://github.com/acmesh-official/acme.sh/blob/053f4a9a2e7f74aaec4493f5e9828f229088ab7c/dnsapi/dns_aws.sh).
-However, there is of course a catch: editing Route53 records means that I have to provide access to my AWS account so that acme.sh can add TXT record to the unifi.ravron.com subdomain.
+However, there is of course a catch: editing Route53 records means that I have to provide access to my AWS account so that acme.sh can add a TXT record to the unifi.ravron.com subdomain.

 As usual, I want to ensure that any authorization I issue is as limited as